Stage 1 Fire Restrictions in effect for unincorporated plains areas east of Highway 93 (South Foothills), Broadway, and US 36 (North Foothills)

 A PID is a type of special district that can be formed to finance, construct, and maintain public improvements or provide a public service.
 With voter approval, a PID can issue debt and impose a property tax mill levy on real and personal property within the district.
 PIDS can be formed to provide any type of public improvement or service that a county has statutory authority to provide.
 All revenues generated by the PID must be used only for the intended purpose of the PID.

 The Burgundy Park subdivision in Niwot successfully formed a PID in 2017.
 Their roads were rehabilitated in the summer of 2019.
 Learn more about the Burgundy Park effort.
+Several other subdivisions are currently working towards forming their own PIDs.

 Starting a PID to Fund Subdivision Roadway Reconstruction

-Residents of subdivisions start by joining with their neighbors and that Boulder County Public Works (PW) conduct an assessment of their roads for the purpose of forming a PID that will fund rehabilitation.
+Residents of subdivisions start by joining with their neighbors and requesting that Boulder County Public Works (PW) conduct an assessment of their roads for the purpose of forming a PID that will fund rehabilitation.
 A PID can be formed by individuals or by a Homeowners Association.

 PW will work with the requesters to determine the roads and create a map of the proposed district.
 After roads are established, PW will prepare a preliminary cost estimate of the overall project, which will include, but will not be limited to: